Stapelia scitula L.C. Leach

 Starfish Flower, Small Starfish Flower, Mini Starfish Flower

-Stapelia scitula, also known as Stapelia paniculata subsp. scitula, is a small succulent plant with slender, four angled, light green stems, up to 3 inches (7.5 cm) tall and up to 0.2 inch (5 mm) thick.
-Throughout the year, it is adorned with proportionately diminutive star-shaped blooms, each up to 1 inch (2.5 cm) across, magenta or dark chestnut-brown with or without yellowish bands and densely covered with purple or maroon hairs.
+Stapelia scitula, also known as Stapelia paniculata subsp. scitula, is a small succulent plant with slender, 4-angled, light green stems that grow up to 3 inches (7.5 cm) tall and up to 0.2 inches (0.5 cm) thick.
+Throughout the year, it is adorned with proportionately small star-shaped magenta or dark chestnut-brown with or without yellowish bands, and densely covered with purple or maroon hairs.
 The flowers are up to 1 inch (2.5 cm) across.
 Fruits are paired spindle-shaped capsules (follicles) with the tightly packed seeds inside.

 USDA hardiness zone 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).